-Endobronchial ultrasound (EBUS) – EBUS is a minimally invasive method of diagnosing lung cancer, infections and other inflammatory diseases.
+Endobronchial ultrasound (EBUS) is a minimally invasive method of diagnosing lung cancer, infections, and other inflammatory diseases.
 EBUS enables doctors to obtain tissue or fluid samples from the lungs and surrounding lymph nodes.
 EBUS also provides real-time imaging of airways, blood vessels, lungs and lymph nodes.

-Rigid bronchoscopy – A bronchoscope (a long, thin tube) is inserted into an airway, usually through the nose or mouth.
-This test helps doctors look for abnormalities, such as foreign bodies, bleeding, tumors or inflammation, that could be blocking the airway.
+Rigid bronchoscopy is when a bronchoscope is inserted into an airway through the nose or mouth to help doctors look for abnormalities like foreign bodies, bleeding, tumors, or inflammation that could be blocking the airway.

-Electromagnetic navigational bronchoscopy (ENB) – ENB is used to test or biopsy lesions or specimens that are too small or too difficult to reach using other, more common procedures.
+Electromagnetic navigational bronchoscopy is used to test or biopsy lesions or specimens that are too small or too difficult to reach using other, more common procedures.

-Thoracentesis and pleural biopsy – This procedure removes fluid or air from the pleural space or body cavity surrounding the lungs.
+Thoracentesis and pleural biopsy removes fluid or air from the pleural space or body cavity surrounding the lungs.
 It is used to diagnose or treat diseases within the pleural cavity.

-Tunneled pleural catheter – This is an outpatient treatment to help prevent the recurrence of fluid accumulation around the lungs.
+Tunneled pleural catheter is an outpatient treatment to help prevent the recurrence of fluid accumulation around the lungs.

-Placement of bronchial valves for bronchopleural fistula closure – A fistula is an abnormal connection or passageway between organs or blood vessels that do not normally connect.
-Valves are used to close a fistula between the pleural space and the lungs to prevent air leaks.
+Placement of bronchial valves for bronchopleural fistula closure uses valves to close an abnormal connection or passageway between organs or blood vessels (called a fistula) to prevent air leaks.

-Percutaneous tracheostomy – A small incision is made in emergency situations to gain access to the trachea or windpipe.
+Percutaneous tracheostomy is a small incision is made in emergency to gain access to the trachea or windpipe.

-Transtracheal oxygen catheter – Oxygen is delivered directly to the lungs through a catheter or small, flexible tube that has been placed into the windpipe or trachea.
+Transtracheal oxygen catheter delivers oxygen directly to the lungs through a catheter or small, flexible tube that has been placed into the windpipe or trachea.

-Relief of central airway obstruction caused by tumor or foreign object
+Therapeutic Bronchoscopy is relief of central airway obstruction caused by tumor or foreign object.

-Tracheal or bronchial dilation and stenting – These procedures help relieve difficult breathing.
+Tracheal or bronchial dilation and stenting relieve difficult breathing.

-Treatment of carcinoma in situ – Early forms of carcinoma are treated before the surrounding tissue is affected.
+Treatment of carcinoma in situ treats early forms of carcinoma before the surrounding tissue is affected.

-Treatment of tracheobronchomalacia or other benign airway stenosis – Airway collapse during breathing or coughing is prevented.
+Treatment of tracheobronchomalacia or other benign airway stenosis prevents airway collapse during breathing or coughing.

-Placement of catheters for brachytherapy – Catheters or small flexible tubes are placed to treat different types of cancer.
+Placement of catheters for brachytherapy puts catheters or small flexible tubes in to treat different types of cancer.

-Placement of fiducial markers for CyberKnife – Fiducial markers are points of reference or landmarks that help doctors target tumors for treatment.
+Placement of fiducial markers for CyberKnife puts fiducial markers that are points of reference or landmarks to help doctors target tumors for treatment.

-Whole-lung lavage for pulmonary alveolar proteinosis – One lung is placed on a ventilator while the other lung is filled with saline and drained.
+Whole-lung lavage for pulmonary alveolar proteinosis puts one lung on a ventilator while the other lung is filled with saline and drained.
 This procedure helps clear out any materials clogging the air spaces in the lungs.